gerbrand/www.gerbrand-ict.nl/opensource/index.markdown

   * [PHPMyNewsletter ](https://sourceforge.net/projects/freshmeat_phpmynewsletter/)- I've adapted the version for the site [www.instruct.nl](http://www.instruct.nl/sf35/sf.mcgi?ac=deeplink&id=46) a few years ago.
 The modifications I submitted in CVS, but I don't know if these were released by the author.

   * [Overhoor](/oldsite/opensource/overhoor.zip) - An DOS-program I created as teen-ager in Basic.
-The software and source code should be somewhere on my computer - but for now there are nicer alternatives
+I don't know if I want to see all that novice basic code again.